November 6, 2019 by

 Surprisingly, even if you do not feel like laughing, benefits can be achieved through faking or forcing laughter, according to certified health coach Nancy Kalish.

 At Home Independent Living’s care team helps bring happiness and laughter to seniors and respite for their families every day.
 Our friendly senior companions spend quality time with older adults, engaging in conversations, games, puzzles, exercise, fun outings, and of course, plenty of laughter.
-And with our full selection of home care services, which include meal prep, light housekeeping, and looking after personal care needs, family caregivers and the older adults they love are able to spend more high quality time simply enjoying each other’s company.
+And with our full selection of home care and independent living services, which include meal prep, light housekeeping, and looking after personal care needs, family caregivers and the older adults they love are able to spend more high quality time simply enjoying each other’s company.
 Let us help brighten up your world!
-Contact our independent home care experts at (315) 579-HOME (4663) any time for additional information and to schedule an in-home consultation.
+Contact the expert providers of in home care and independent living at (315) 579-HOME (4663) any time for additional information and to schedule an in-home consultation.